The Psychological Profile of Genghis Khan Robert Bluestein

 Loyalty is an extension of this principle.
 It applies to upholding of his ideals, but — more specifically and concretely — loyalty concerns the people in your life who are important to you.

-FFor almost three centuries, they led the way in a form of warfare that is still examined by military experts today.
+For almost three centuries, they led the way in a form of warfare that is still examined by military experts today.
 In 1175, the Tartars reignited an ancient conflict with the Mongols.
 The Chin cleverly understood that if the conflict among the tribes continued, they would not be targeted.
 During this time, the Mongols developed and improved upon military weapons.
-The Europeans best weapon was the long-bow followed by the emergence of the cross-bow.
+The Europeans' best weapon was the longbow followed by the emergence of the crossbow.
 (More about that below.)
-But Genghis developed a composite long-bow with birch-wood that angled back at the ends by 30-degrees.
-The result was a weapon that was three times more powerful and accurate than the Europeans best weapons.
+But Genghis developed a composite longbow with birch wood that angled back at the ends by 30 degrees.
+The result was a weapon that was three times more powerful and accurate than the Europeans' best weapons.

-In 1196, Genghis figures out how the turn the horse and man into one fighting machine.
-The simple addition of the stirrup allows the Mongols to operate in small tactical teams and fire arrows while riding horseback.
+In 1196, Genghis figured out how to turn the horse and man into one fighting machine.
+The simple addition of the stirrup allowed the Mongols to operate in small tactical teams and fire arrows while riding horseback.
 It also strategically changed the manner in which battles were fought.
-Genghis Khan could feign a retreat and its archers could ride backward, confusing enemies.
+Genghis Khan could feign a retreat and his archers could ride backward, confusing enemies.

 Another advancement occurred in how Mongol soldiers safeguarded themselves.
 In 564 AD, Pope Gregory dispatched missionaries to clandestinely bring silkworms to Europe.
 While Europeans considered fine silks as a form of decoration, Mongols viewed them as essential for their survival.
 The Mongol warriors' light leather protection was easily penetrated by the bows and arrows used during that time.
 However, when they put silk under the leather, the arrows were caught by it, and the result was a much lesser wound - if any at all.
 It was the first, and perhaps the most beautiful, bullet-proof vest.

-These horse warriors were a long line of hardened men that came from this geography.
+These horse warriors were a long line of hardened men who came from this geography.
 Attila the Hun (434 AD) was from the Mongol steppes.
-They are 3000 miles wide and 500 miles from north-to-south.
-Since nothing actually grows in this region, the tribes are forced into nomadic existence, exhausting one set of pastures after another.
+They are 3,000 miles wide and 500 miles from north to south.
+Since nothing actually grows in this region, the tribes are forced into a nomadic existence, exhausting one set of pastures after another.

 Above: European Longbow